 Learn how you can fight gender bias so women leaders can succeed

 As you know, I do a lot of work around women leadership.
-The title of my second book is Rethink: Smashing The Myths of Women in Business, and I have recently co-written with Edie Fraser and Robyn Freedman Spizman a third book, Women Mean Business: Over 500 Insights from Extraordinary Leaders to Spark Your Success, due out September 26th.
+The title of my second book is Rethink: Smashing The Myths of Women in Business, and I have recently co-written with Edie Fraser and Robyn Freedman Spizman a third book, Women Mean Business: Over 500 Insights from Extraordinary Leaders to Spark Your Success.
 So I’m all about helping women in business succeed.
-My guest today, Jennifer McCollum, is the same, having dedicated the last 20 years of her career to helping leaders and teams and organizations fulfill their potential, particularly women leaders.
-She helps women find their passion and their purpose, and I’m thrilled to have her on today’s podcast.
-Her mission is to change the face of leadership by accelerating the advancement of women leaders.
+So is my guest today, Jennifer McCollum, one of the remarkable women leaders featured in Women Mean Business.
+She has dedicated the last 20 years of her career to helping leaders fulfill their potential, and her mission is to change the face of leadership by accelerating the advancement of women leaders.
 Mine too.
-Listen in, learn, and please share.
+Listen in and please share.

 Watch and listen to our conversation here